Skip to content

 Dialzara starts at $29/month with 60 included minutes and $0.48/minute overage, the highest overage rate on this list.

 At low volumes, Dialzara is genuinely affordable.
 Sixty minutes covers roughly 30 two-minute calls, and $29/month is fair for that.
-The problem appears when call volume grows.
+The problem appears as call volume grows.
 A business using 150 minutes per month pays $29 plus $43.20 in overage (90 minutes at $0.48 each), totaling $72.20.
 The same 150 minutes on Trillet costs $49 flat.
 At 200 minutes, Dialzara costs $96.20 versus Trillet's $59.
+Dialzara is bilingual English and Spanish only.

 Where Dialzara fits